 Optimum is the East Coast brand of Altice USA, a multi-service provider that offers cable and fiber internet plans with speeds up to 940 Mbps.
-With monthly prices ranging from $40-65 a month, cord cutters can get fast speeds for a meager price.
-While there are less expensive cable internet plans from providers like RCN, Optimum’s fiber plans have ultra-fast speeds that come with a price for life guarantee that most providers can’t beat.
+With monthly prices starting from $44.99, cord-cutters can get fast speeds for a meager price.
+While there are less expensive cable internet plans from ISPs like RCN, Optimum’s fiber plans have ultra-fast speeds.

 To top it off, Optimum’s plans are contract-free with no data cap limitations.
 Below, we’ll take a closer look at Optimum as a company, break down their prices, tell you which plans we recommend, and answer the most frequent questions we hear from readers like you.

 If you’re lucky enough to live in Optimum’s small coverage area, you’ll be able to save money and still get fast internet speeds.
 AT&T is one of the few providers with a gigabit plan that will cost you less than the impressive Optimum deals do.

 If you’ve had your fair share of internet providers, the rest won’t come as a surprise to you.
 Optimum offers free internet security, a router that can provide a strong Wi-Fi signal throughout your home, and free access to their public hotspots.
 I’m actually surprised that a regional provider like Optimum, one that’s only available in a small part of the U.S., offers free hotspot access.
 Usually, hotspot access is something only nationwide providers offer.